 ScriptRunner Connect is Atlassian Cloud Fortified and compliant with GDPR guidelines.
 It also has ISO 20071 and SOC 2 Type 1 security certifications.

 Exalate secures data transmission using protocols such as HTTPS, 256-bit AES/CBC, TLS 1.3, TLS 1.2, SFTP, and FTPS.
 This solution also relies on security features such as JSON Web Tokens (JWT), personal access tokens, and OAuth authentication to verify users.
-All policies related to the ISO 27001 standard have been implemented.
+It is ISO 27001 certified.

 In addition, Exalate uses advanced endpoint detection and response (EDR) to respond to suspicious activity.
 And most importantly, Exalate rests on a single-tenant architecture, which means it is secure by design.